Pedro Bigas

-Pedro Bigas Rigo (born 15 May 1990) is a Spanish professional footballer who plays as a defender or a midfielder for Elche CF.
+Pedro Bigas Rigo (born 15 May 1990) is a Spanish professional footballer who plays as a defender or a midfielder for La Liga club Elche.

 Club career

 Mallorca

-Born in Palma de Mallorca, Balearic Islands, Bigas made his debut as a senior with CD Montuïri in 2009, in Tercera División.
+Born in Palma de Mallorca, Balearic Islands, Bigas made his debut as a senior with CD Montuïri in 2009, in the Tercera División.
 On 9 July 2010, he signed for Segunda División B club CD Atlético Baleares.

 Bigas joined RCD Mallorca on 20 June 2011, being initially assigned to the reserves also in the third division.
-He made his first-team – and La Liga – debut on 1 October, starting in a 2–2 away draw against CA Osasuna as a left back.
+He made his first-team – and La Liga – debut on 1 October, starting in a 2–2 away draw against CA Osasuna as a left-back.

 On 28 August 2012, Bigas renewed his contract until 2015, being definitely promoted to the main squad and given the number 17 jersey.
 On 22 October he scored his first professional goal, opening the 3–2 loss at Sevilla FC.
-He was occasionally used as a left-back and defensive midfielder during the season, as his side suffered relegation.
+He was occasionally used as a defensive midfielder during the season, as his side suffered relegation.